This post contains affiliate links. Please read my disclosure policy to learn more.

-How To Freeze Sour Cream In Ice Cube Trays:
+How To Freeze Sour Cream In An Ice Cube Tray:

-Sour cream undergoes massive texture changes once frozen, so your best options are to use it in cooked dishes once thawed.
+As we previously discussed, sour cream undergoes massive texture changes once frozen, so your best option is to use it in cooked dishes once thawed.

-Because of this, my absolute favorite way to freeze sour cream (when I have to), is in ice cube trays.
+Because of this, my go-to way to freeze sour cream (when I have to) is in ice cube trays rather than large containers.

-When you freeze sour cream in ice cube trays, you can pull out one or two cubes at a time and toss them into your dish.
-There is no need to thaw the entire container then worry about “using up” your thawed sour cream within a few days.
+When you freeze sour cream in ice cube trays, you can pull out one or two cubes at a time and toss them into your hot dish.
+There is no need to thaw the entire batch and then worry about “using up” your thawed sour cream within a day or so.

 - Stir your sour cream thoroughly.

-- Place 1 to 2 tablespoons of sour cream into your ice cube trays, leaving a little room at the top for expansion.
+- Place 1 to 2 tablespoons of sour cream into your ice cube trays (or mini muffin tins), leaving a little room at the top for expansion.

-- Place the frozen sour cream cubes into a freezer-safe ziptop bag or a freezer-safe, airtight container then place in the freezer.
+- Place the frozen cubes into freezer-safe ziptop bags or airtight containers, then place them in the freezer.

-Tip: You can skip the labels and write directly on your plastic freezer bag.
+Tip: You can skip the labels and write directly on your plastic bag.
 Just be sure to do it before adding the sour cream.
 Sharpies don’t like to write on anything damp!

 The good news is that you don’t have to open an unopened container of sour cream to freeze it.
-You can freeze your sour cream in its original container by following the below steps.
+Instead, you can freeze your sour cream in its original container by following the below steps.

 Step By Step Instructions